bbc/tams/docs/adr/0035-fine-grained-auth.md

 * Good, because implementers don't have to derive auth logic, or algorithms from scratch
 * Bad, because it provides low levels of flexibility to implementations
   * This may conflict with existing auth systems, and workflows in deployments and organisational structures and models

+### Option 2d: Level of prescriptiveness - Mandate the use of the proposed approach

+Make the proposed approach to fine-grained auth mandatory.

+* Good, because it ensures full interoperability around fine-grained auth
+* Bad, because the approach may conflict with existing auth systems, and workflows in deployments and organisational structures and models
+* Bad, because such conflicts being a mandatory part of the specification may prevent/impede use of TAMS by some organisations

 ### Option 3a: Supported architectures - Deep integration